Hervar77/infinity-doc/mkdocs/api/infinity.http2.md

 Values:

 - custom: `0`
-  >a custom handler to be defined in a file, specified in the third function parameter of [registerHandler()](#infinity.http2.server.registerHandler_function)
+  >A custom handler to be defined in a file, specified in the third function parameter of [registerHandler()](#infinity.http2.server.registerHandler_function).

 - staticFile: `1`
-  >a handler for serving static file content.
+  >A handler for serving static file content.
 Prefers showing the index.html file.

 - jsonRpc: `2`
-  >a handler for requests according to the JSON-RPC protocol
+  >A handler for requests according to the JSON-RPC protocol.

 - rest: `3`
-  >a handler for REST-requests
+  >A handler for REST-requests.

 - api: `4`
-  >a handler for requests to an API
+  >A handler for requests to an API.

 - webDav: `5`
-  >a handler for requests according to the WebDAV protocol (not implemented yet)
+  >A handler for requests according to the WebDAV protocol (not implemented yet).

 - cardDav: `6`
-  >a handler for requests according to the CardDAV protocol (not implemented yet)
+  >A handler for requests according to the CardDAV protocol (not implemented yet).

 - calDav: `7`
-  >a handler for requests according to the CalDAV protocol (not implemented yet)
+  >A handler for requests according to the CalDAV protocol (not implemented yet).

 - status: `8`
-  >a handler for server-status requests, showing server and resource usage information
+  >A handler for server-status requests, showing server and resource usage information.

 Example: